Pillar1989/spartan-edge-esp32-boot/README.md

 1. ***Library Installation***

-Install this Git repository as an additional library.
+Install this Git repository as an additional library, either from a checked out Git repository or from [the Zip file](https://github.com/sandrobenigno/spartan-edge-esp32-boot/archive/master.zip).
 See [Installing Additional Arduino Libraries](https://www.arduino.cc/en/Guide/Libraries)

 2. ***Prepare SDCard***
   2.1 Format the SDCard with FAT16/FAT32 filesystem.